faysou/MTools/README.md

 I used as template the README of the [ClasslessObjects](https://github.com/jkuczm/MathematicaClasslessObjects) project.

-I used the following contributions posted by people on Mathematica Stackexchange for some functions in the Utils.m package:
+I used the following contributions posted by people on Mathematica StackExchange for some functions in the Utils.m package:

 - [Date Picker by R. M.](http://mathematica.stackexchange.com/a/16550/66)
 - [Frozen Pane Grid by Mike Honeychurch](http://mathematica.stackexchange.com/a/21122/66)